limen/redisun/README.md

 Similar to findBatch.

-The key would not be created if not exist.
+The key would be created if not exist.
 The key's ttl would not be modified if the ttl parameter not set.

 ```
 $model->updateBatch([1,2,3], $value);